davepinch/pinchy.cc/content/topics/places/seas/mediterranean-sea/clockwise/clockwise-around-the-mediterranean.md

 title: "clockwise around the Mediterranean" clockwise of: Mediterranean Sea
 next: Strait of Gibraltar
+# Note: if you change this list, also change Levantine Sea if impacted
 sequence:
   - Strait of Gibraltar
   - Europe